Start your engines...

 Around the Airshow will be a range of activities for young and old, keeping everyone entertained across the whole weekend.

 You will, of course, be treated to fixed aircraft and military displays.
-You can also witness the Unsung Heroes share their stories on the big screens.
-There is music and entertainment, as well as a Kids Zone.
+You can also witness the Unsung Heroes share their stories on the speakers.
+There is music and entertainment, as well as a Kids Zone activities for future aviators.

 Warbirds Downunder 2022 will take flight on Saturday 15 and Sunday 16 October at Temora Aviation Museum, NSW.
 Tickets are on sale at Ticketmaster.com.au.